devbambino/Web3-To-Human/README.md

 ## Tech behind

-This app is using Google AI API for connecting to Gemini 1.5 Flash LLM.
+This app is connecting to Base Sepolia blockchain and is using Google AI API for connecting to Gemini 1.5 Flash LLM.

 ## Copyrights